rtauziac/vTuberry/readme.md

 ## How does it work?

-Just open your favorite browser and open the `index.html` file.
-All is contained in this single file.
+If you are using OBS, you can make a browser source and link to the url of the web hosted file _(to come)_.

+If you are using another capture tool, you can download the `index.html` file and open it in your favorite browser.
+Then you can capture your window and apply a choma key to separate your avatar from the green background.

+You have to click the button on the page to grant permission to use your microphone.

 ## Who made this?

-I, Crazyrems, am the only creator of this piece of software, including Melon the mascot.
+I, Crazyrems, am the only creator of this piece of software _(so far)_, including Melon the mascot.
 She’s a combination of a strawberry and an apple.

 ## Is it open source?
 Can I fork it and make changes?
 Can I make pull requests?